-- Devise a problem representation (model) and a sequence of steps (algorithm) that correctly solve the problem posed - Write a program that implements the algorithm, using - A core set of Python language elements (keywords, syntax, variables, modules) - Basic data types (integers, floats, strings, booleans, lists, tuples, dictionaries) and operations on them - Statements that perform console/file input and output - Statements that control the sequence of execution (if/else, for, while) - Statements that are structured into function calls
+- Devise a problem representation (model) and a sequence of steps (algorithm) that correctly solve the problem posed - Write a program that implements the algorithm, using - A core set of Python language elements (keywords, syntax, variables, modules)

+- Basic data types (integers, floats, strings, booleans, lists, tuples, dictionaries) and operations on them - Statements that perform console/file input and output - Statements that control the sequence of execution (if/else, for, while) - Statements that are structured into function calls

 Each homework assignment gives you practice on these concepts and skills, and provides feedback on your progress.
 You are expected to submit working solutions to every homework assignment.
 Each element of this course builds on previous material, and any gaps in your understanding will compromise your ability to successfully complete the course.
 You understand material when you are able to use it to solve problems and to explain your solutions.
-Each of the two midterm exams and the final exam test your mastery of the material.
+The midterm and final exams test your mastery of the material.